HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/dam_access_control.md

 ## Nested collection permissions

+!!! note
+    While upgrading to CF220, resources will be created for all the nested collections, which can cause subscriber and publisher environments to become out of sync.
+Hence, it is highly recommended to deregister DAM Staging by following the [Register/Deregister Subscriber](https://opensource.hcltechsw.com/digital-experience/CF219/manage_content/digital_assets/configuration/staging_dam/dam_subscription_staging/#registering-or-deregistering-for-dam-staging) procedure before upgrading the environments.
+Once the upgrade is complete, DAM Staging can be re-enabled.

 A nested collection inherits the permission from its root collection by default.
 In the following screenshot, the Editor permission is inherited from the root collection.

 ![DAM Inherit Permission for User](../../../../images/dam_inherited_permission_for_user.png)